Jeromel-Pushparaj/learn_by_building/load-balance-lab/README.md

-Here is a clean, professional **GitHub README.md** for your load-balancing experiment.
-No emojis, no informal tone.
-Written in a clear documentation style suitable for a public repository.

----

-# README.md

-## Load Balancer Experiment with Nginx, Multiple App Servers, and K6 Load Testing
+# Load Balancer Experiment with Nginx, Multiple App Servers, and K6 Load Testing

 This repository documents an experiment designed to understand how load balancing works in practice.
 Instead of studying theory alone, this project demonstrates the behavior of a load balancer under real traffic by creating a small distributed system locally and testing it with a load generator.